 Virtually everyone has heard of the coconut oil craze.
 The substance is praised as a miracle elixir that can help resolve everything from dry hair and skin to inflammatory bowel disease.

 While this is good news for humans, coconut oil’s health benefits may be exaggerated when it comes to pet health.
 Some holistic pet health sites claim it can prevent canine cancer, dental disease, thyroid conditions, and can help your pet lose weight.
 These claims are largely unfounded, and the last one is outright false.

-The key word here is “may.”
 More research is needed to determine how coconut oil can improve pet health.
-However, coconut oil does have some benefits for pets, and so far, evidence suggests that it can help treat certain symptoms.
-These include:
+Many veterinarians and animal care professionals agree coconut oil does have some benefits for pets, and so far, evidence suggests that coconut oil has anti-inflammatory, antifungal, antibacterial, and antiviral properties.

 Mild skin conditions, such as dry or flaky skin

 Inflammatory bowel disease

 How Do I Use Coconut Oil In My Dog's Food?

 Consult your veterinarian before giving coconut oil to your dog.
 They will discuss the benefits and risks of coconut oil with you, taking into account your canine pal's age and health status.

 Although coconut oil is safe for your dog to eat, avoid feeding your furry friend too much.
 Since it contains high amounts of saturated fat, it can make your dog gain weight.
 Dogs diagnosed with pancreatitis (the pancreas has trouble processing fat) and hyperlipidemia (elevated fat in the blood) should not ingest coconut oil, as it can worsen these conditions.